 This week's board is 100% plant based and focuses on clean, easy to digest foods.
 I am doing a digestive reset and eliminating dairy, gluten (for me), all processed foods, all refined sugar and all animal protein.
 It's been 3 days and I am already starting to notice some pretty big improvements in my digestive health!

 Since I have been sharing my journey with you all, I thought you might like to see my menu this week.
 Breakfast is chia and oats, morning snack is Complete protein with water, lunch is dinner leftovers, afternoon snack is always fresh fruit, or veggies paired with nuts or seeds.

 Veggies Soup: (Monday) – all veggies in my fridge with veggie broth, and lots of seasoning and fresh herbs.

 Buddha Bowls: (last night) – I included rice, black beans, lots of fresh veggies and homemade lemon dressing (I made it up with no idea of measurements in case you were about to ask lol)

 Rice and Beans: (tonight) leftover rice and beans refried with lots of onions, peppers, cajun seasoning and topped with salsa, fresh greens from my tower.
-My kids will make this into burritos and add they will likely add shredded cheese.
+My kids will make this into burritos and they will likely add shredded cheese.

 Broccoli and Rice Casserole: (Thursday) I may swap out rice for Quinoa in this recipe tomorrow as I used rice for the Buddha bowls and I had originally planned for Quinoa.
-I loosely follow the recipe for this from Forks over knives cookbook (which everyone should own!)
+I loosely follow the recipe for this from the Forks over knives cookbook (which everyone should own!)